colab-coop/bylaws/ARTICLE-1.markdown

 (c) Acceptance

-The Membership Circle will track Future Members and will notify those persons and the Board when they fulfill the qualifications for Membership.
+A circle or org area will be tasked with tracking Future Members and will notify those persons and the Board when they fulfill the qualifications for Membership.
 Unless the Board votes to block, the member will be promoted after meeting these qualifications.

 ### Section 1.3 Membership